yousefelassal/quote-cron/README.md

 > If there is such a thing as a good marriage, it is because it resembles friendship rather than love.

 > Love is the attempt to form a friendship inspired by beauty.

+> When you begin to touch your heart or let your heart be touched, you begin to discover that it's bottomless.